cloudblog004/fantasticfoodies/content/en/posts/2988-recipe-of-speedy-chicken-afritada.md

 recipeinstructions:
 - "Heat oil in pan and add garlic and onions.
 Cook garlic until light golden brown and onions translucent.
 Add bay leaf.
 Cook potatoes for about 5 minutes or until soft but not mushy.
 Set aside."
 - "Using the same pan/pot cook chicken in left over oil for 10-15 minutes or both sides are browned (I like cooking my chicken in oil to give it a crispy outside, you may skip this and just boil chicken in water until cooked)."
-- "Add carrots, peas, green bell peppers the cooked garlic, onions &amp; bay leaf previously set aside.
+- "Add carrots, peas, green bell peppers the cooked garlic, onions & bay leaf previously set aside.
 Pour water to deglaze pan add chicken buillon cube and simmer for another five minutes."
 - "Pour tomato sauce and let it simmer on low heat for another 10 minutes.
 Season with sugar, salt, and pepper.
 Remove from heat and serve with steamed white rice."
 - "Ready to serve and ENJOY!"
 categories: